Luxury and Longevity

 A shared passion

 Both Nancy and Dennis knew early on what they wanted to do.
-Dennis greensboromonthly2grew up in Nevada, and he slept with his two brothers on a pull-down bed in a travel trailer.
+Dennis grew up in Nevada, and he slept with his two brothers on a pull-down bed in a travel trailer.
 As a young child, he found colorful sedimentary rocks layered with iron pyrite and other ores and sold them to travelers who stopped at the local filling station.

 His first job was as a housekeeper’s assistant at a hotel in Missoula, Montana, and he soon worked his way up to general manager.
 After high school, Dennis continued working in leadership at several hotels around the Northwest before moving to Greensboro in the 1970s to help a friend open Franklin’s Off Friendly.